-Despite the name, the Fluke thermal imaging camera gets the job done and comes with an infrared thermal imager as well as a visible light camera.
-It’s cheap, durable, versatile, and easy to use, especially for contractors and property owners.
+The PerfectPrime IR0005 gets the job done and comes with an infrared thermal imager as well as a visible light camera.
+It’s cheap, durable, compact, and easy to use, especially for building inspectors, homeowners, and professional operators.

-It has a wide range for temperature detection, with temperature ranges between 14 to 482 degrees Fahrenheit, coupled with precision within several degrees in either direction.
-Its accuracy is pretty good, and for leak detection and inspection, it’s a great thermal imaging camera.
+It has a wide range for temperature detection, with temperature ranges between -4 to 572 degrees Fahrenheit, coupled with precision within several degrees in either direction.
+Its accuracy is pretty good, and for leak detection and inspection, it’s an excellent thermal imaging camera.